fgomezvela/GNC/README.md

-﻿GNC: Using Graph Theory To Analyze Gene Network Coherence
+GNC: Using Graph Theory To Analyze Gene Network Coherence
 ===========================================

-This is a Java software for analyzing gene networks coherence using graph theory.
+This is a Java-based software tool for analyzing gene networks coherence using direct and indirect relationships.
-The executable file is located on GNC Repository.

-This application can be used in linux, mac, and windows.
-On the other hand, GNC software is parallelized using threads.
-If your computer allows multi-threading operation, result will be showed in a shorter period of time.
+This tool can be used in linux, mac, and windows.
+In addition, GNC software is parallelized using a multi-threading design.

-To use this tool, you must download the GNC.zip file.
-Furthermore, inside this zip file,there is one folder called "GNC".
-This folder contains several crucial information to the jar file.
-Also, it contains many yeast gene network for testing the tool grouped as "Input Network" and "Biological Databases".
+To use the application, please, download the GNC.zip file.
+Inside this zip file, there is a folder called "GNC".
+This folder contains several crucial information of the executable file.
+Also, it contains some gene networks for testing the tool grouped as "Input Network" and "Biological Databases".

 Usage information
 =================

-To launch the app, extract the zip file and do a double click in “GNC.jar”.
-Automatically, a main windows will be appear.
-In this windows, a input network and well known databases can be chosen to star the process.
-As results will be obtained by the app, they will be showed.
+To launch the app, extract the zip file.
+There are two different implementations; a java swing GUI interface and a command line.
 If you have any question, please read "User Guide" for more details.

 Troubleshooting and F.A.Q.
 ==========================

 *Be patient.
 Although this program is fully optimized, usually it takes a long time, specially if you use files bigger than 1 MB.
-*Make sure that you dispose the lastest Java update installed.
+*Make sure that you have the JVM 1.5 or higher.
 *Give to Java Virtual Machine enough memory.
 At least 2048 MB.
 The more memory, the better.
 *News input network and biological databases files must be a “.txt” file and it must have the following aspect: